heavyblotto/memorativa/docs/1. introduction/memorativa-1-4-sky-computer.md

 2. Semantic projection onto the three primary axes
 3. Nearest-neighbor matching to the discrete values in each dimension

-The inverse mapping function $g^{-1}$ allows reconstruction of high-dimensional vectors from the triplet representation, enabling bidirectional translation between traditional AI embeddings and the Memorativa structure.
+The inverse mapping function $g^{-1}$ allows reconstruction of high-dimensional vectors from the triplet representation, enabling bidirectional translation between traditional AI embeddings and the Memorativa structure [3].

 ####  1.4.4.6.
 Prototype Aggregation

-A prototype $\Pi$ aggregates multiple percepts to represent a concept's facets:
+A prototype $\Pi$ aggregates multiple percepts to represent a concept's facets [16]:

 $$\Pi = \sum_{i=1}^{k} w_i \cdot f(p_i)$$

 Where $w_i$ represents the weight of each percept in the prototype.
-This extends beyond single-vector representations to capture nuanced semantic variations of a concept.
+This extends beyond single-vector representations to capture nuanced semantic variations of a concept [3].

 The sky computer model creates a mathematically precise framework for conceptual representation that combines the cultural richness of celestial symbolism with the computational efficiency of structured low-dimensional spaces.
-This formalization addresses the curse of dimensionality while preserving semantic meaningfulness through culturally embedded anchors and angular relationships with established meanings.
+This formalization addresses the curse of dimensionality while preserving semantic meaningfulness through culturally embedded anchors and angular relationships with established meanings [5][8].

 ### 1.4.5.
 Code Examples: Computational Translation of Celestial Patterns

 The following code examples demonstrate how Memorativa translates ancient celestial patterns into modern computational algorithms, ensuring both interpretability and reproducibility.
 These examples highlight the practical implementation of the Sky Computer model in a modern AI context.
+For historical context on the use of celestial patterns in ancient computational systems, see [2].

 #### 1.4.5.1.
 Celestial Coordinate System Implementation